SvenBroeckling/phasesix-rulebook/published/combat_en.md

 If two participants have the same result, the *Quickness* value decides first, and if this is also identical, the *Deftness* value.

-All participants of the combat have no actions available at the beginning of the combat.
-Their actions are refreshed the first time they receive the *priority*.
+All combatants have no actions available at the start of the combat.
+Actions are only refreshed when it is their first turn.

 ### Sequence of rounds

 The combat is divided into *combat rounds*.
-In each combat round, each participant gets *priority* once, i.e. it is his turn and he can determine which *actions* he will perform.
+These have the following order:

+* Contestants roll their *Initiative* and determine the order of combat.
+* Start of the combat round
+* The "Player Combat Round" is conducted for each participant in order of initiative.
+    * Start of the Player Combat Round
+    * The player's actions are refreshed
+    * The player performs their actions
+    * End of player combat round
+* End of combat round

-The participant can perform an action for each of his available actions (see *Actor and Actions*), or save the action to react in the opponent's turn (see *Reactions*).
+The participant can perform an action for each of his available actions (see *Actors and Actions*), or save the action to react in the opponent's turn (see *Reactions*).

-If the last participant has acted, the next *combat* round starts with the first participant.
+Once the last participant has acted, the next *combat round* begins with the first participant.

+Both the "start of the combat round" and the "end of the combat round" are phases in which reactions can be made.
+To do this, participants must save their actions and directly identify the last *actor*.

 #### Actor and actions

-If it is a participant's turn, he has the *priority*, he is the *actor* at this moment.
+When it is a participant's turn, they are the *actor*.
+The *actor* is the participant who is currently active and who can use or save their actions as they wish.

-At the beginning of the turn, the *actions* of the participant refresh.
-The number of the player's actions is taken from the player's lineage.
-Thus, a human has 2 actions available in combat.
-The actions per round can be expanded by templates.
+At the start of the round, the player's *Actions* are refreshed.
+The number of actions a player has is determined by their lineage.
+A human therefore has 2 actions available in combat.
+The number of actions per round can be increased using templates.

 "Refresh" therefore means that all actions are available again.
-If the participant has previously used up actions, for example by taking actions in the previous combat round, he resets his available actions to the maximum.
+If the participant has used up any actions, e.g. by acting in the previous combat round, they will be reset to the maximum number of actions available.

 Once the actions are refreshed, the participant can act in combat.
 To do this, he performs actions one after another, each act taking a certain number of *actions*.
 Actions can be, among others, the following: